-Renascence and Other Poems, by Edna

-St. Vincent Millay.
-When "Renascence" was published a few years ago in the first volume of "The Lyric Year," lovers of poetry knew how it must Years ago in the inst volume of the hydro Year," lovers of poetry knew how it must have felt once upon a time to read the "Atalanta in Calydon" of an unknown young poet named Swinburne.
-There is more of that knife-edged loveliness in this book \$1.50 net. book.
+Renascence and Other Poems, by Edna St. Vincent Millay.
+When "Renascence" was published a few years ago in the first volume of "The Lyric Year," lovers of poetry knew how it must have felt once upon a time to read the "Atalanta in Calydon" of an unknown young poet named Swinburne.
+There is more of that knife-edged loveliness in this \$150 net \$1.50 net. book.